 The body needs to be properly prepared for burial at sea.
-It is appropriate for the body to be sewn into a shroud made of a very strong material (e.g., Calico) and adequately weighted to ensure rapid descent and permanent submersion of the body.
-Slits or openings should be made in the shroud to minimise flotation.
+It is appropriate for the body to be sewn into a shroud made of a very strong, biodegradable material that does not contain plastic fibres or has been chemically treated (e.g., Calico).
+The shroud should be adequately weighted (all plastics must be removed) to ensure rapid descent and permanent submersion of the body and include slits or openings to minimise flotation.

 Permit application form and fee

 The application fee for a sea burial permit is $1675.
 For more information on how to pay the fee, visit: how to apply for a sea dumping permit.